HK-0712/4507_manus_version/report/1_Assumptions.md

 - Some commands don't need undo (like display commands) so their undo() method can be empty

 ### 1.2.2 Factory Pattern
-- CommandFactory is responsible for creating all command objects
+- CommandParser is responsible for creating all command objects
 - Main class should not directly create command objects using "new" keyword
 - Factory will handle the complexity of creating different types of commands